MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-scheduled-events.md

 ---
 # Azure Metadata Service - Scheduled Events

 Azure Metadata service enables you to discover information about your Virtual Machine hosted in Azure.
-The Azure Metadata Service can notify your Virtual Machine about upcoming events (for example, reboot) so your service can prepare for them and limit disruption.
-It's available for all Azure Virtual Machine types including PaaS as well as IaaS.
+One of the Metadata Service data categories is Scheduled Events where you can get information regarding upcoming events (for example, reboot) so your service can prepare for them and limit disruption.
+It's available for all Azure Virtual Machine types including PaaS and IaaS.
 The service gives your Virtual Machine time to perform preventive tasks and minimize the effect of an event.
 For example, your service might drain sessions, elect a new leader, or copy data after observing that an instance is scheduled for reboot to avoid disruption.
-The Service enables your Virtual Machine to notify Azure that it can continue with the event (ahead of time).
-This is useful for expediting the impact when your service has successfully complete the graceful shutdown sequence.

 ## Introduction - Why Scheduled Events?

-With Scheduled Events, you can learn of (discover) upcoming events which impact the availability of your VMs and take proactive operations to limit the impact on your service.
+With Scheduled Events, you can learn of (discover) upcoming events that may impact the availability of your Virtual Machine and take proactive operations to limit the impact on your service.
 Multi-instance workloads, which use replication techniques to maintain state, may be vulnerable to frequent outages happening across multiple instances.
 Such outages may result in expensive tasks
 (for example, rebuilding indexes) or even a replica loss.
 In many other cases, using graceful shutdown sequence improves the overall service availability.
 For example, completing (or canceling) in-flight transactions, reassigning other tasks to other VMs